Racing Rivals

 https.proxyPort=(port of proxy server)

-Finally, Racing Rivals is the product of hundreds of hours of development and maintenance, and is provided completely free of charge to the iRacing community.
-If you have found Racing Rivals useful, please consider donating to assist continued development – thanks!
+Finally, Racing Rivals is the product of hundreds of hours of development and maintenance, and is provided to benefit the iRacing community.
+If you have found Racing Rivals useful please consider purchasing as it provides justification for me to invest time to continue working on it – thanks!

 Sam Hazim